MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

 #### **Parameters**
 - **blockIdentifiers**?: *string*[] = `null`

+  String list of block types that the item can destroy.

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.